claudiarmabreu/Epidemologia/README.md

 ### Number of cases in Italy

-This mao shows the distribution of the number of cases on each state of the USA.
+This map shows the distribution of the number of cases on each state of the USA.
-Here it is possible to consult this map. [image](hhttps://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Images/number_cases.png)

 ![case map](https://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Images/number_cases.png)